depoon/UnitTestProject/README.md

 <b>When you check out this project, here's what you will get</b>
 * Unit Test Scheme has been setup
 * A copy of GCOVR version 3.0 can be found in the [Tools](/Tools/gcovr-3.0) folder
-* Test Coverage Report whenever you run your unit tests.
+* Test Coverage Report whenever you run your unit tests in <b>Debug</b> configuration.

 # Subclass your test classes
 <img src="https://raw.github.com/depoon/UnitTestProject/master/docs/SubclassYourTestClasses.png" width="60%" />